Tole-k/turbo-ml/README.md

 - **Data Preprocessing**: Handles missing values, categorical encoding, and feature scaling automatically.
 - **Interactive Interface**: User-friendly terminal interface with tutorials and step-by-step guidance.
 - **Extensibility**: Modular architecture allows for easy customization and extension.
-- **Compatibility**: Supports a wide range of algorithms from scikit-learn, CatBoost, XGBoost, and more.
+- **Compatibility**: Supports a wide range of algorithms from scikit-learn, XGBoost, and more.

 ## Installation